sqpat/RealDOOM/README.md

 RealDOOM is a (currently in progress) port of the DOS version of DOOM (based on PCDOOMv2) to Real Mode, to support 16-bit processors (namely the 8088 and 286).
 It is meant to be accurate to the original game and id software WADs first and foremost.
 So it should work with timedemos, and have the support for the same level of graphical fidelity as the original game.

 While the port current builds to Real Mode, it still has many issues as you can see from the gif above.
+Things are rapidly changing, though.

 The port also builds to 32 bit mode (for development and testing purposes) and runs with many of the 16 bit constraints in mind such as using an EMS simulator.
 To build this build, run make.bat.